Time Evolution of Temperature and Entropy of Various Collapsing Domain Walls: Conclusion

-\section{conclusion}
+\section{Conclusion}

-We investigated the time evolution of the temperature and entropy of a de Sitter Schwarzschild domain wall (representing a spherically symmetric domain wall with a cosmological constant).
+We investigated the time evolution of the temperature and entropy of three types of domain walls.
 This was done by coupling a scalar field to the background of the domain wall and evaluating the occupation number.
+We first utilized a fully quantum approach, quantizing the position of the domain wall $R$.
 From the occupation number we were able to determine $\beta$ and therefore the temperature.
+We found that the late time temperature exhibited very good agreement with the Hawking temperature of a static black hole.

+We then repeated the process of determining the occupation number by coupling a scalar field to the background of the domain wall, but this time utilized a semi-classical approach.
+For the Schwarzschild domain wall, the late time temperature was in extremely good agreement with the Hawking temperature, and the temperature scaled with the radius just as expected.
+This allowed for an accurate determination of the entropy as a function of time.
+It was found that the temperature decreased, then approached a constant.
+The entropy, on the other hand, increased and approached a constant.

-We found that the temperature of the de Sitter Schwarzschild domain wall increased for a short time before then decreasing and approaching a constant.
-We found that this effect was more prominent when the initial position of the domain wall was close to the cosmological horizon.
-The effect is also suppressed when the cosmological constant is small.
-The late time temperature exhibited very good agreement with the Hawking temperature of a static black hole.
-It also produced scaling with mass that matched the literature.
-The entropy, however, was interesting because it exhibited qualities that were seen both in the Schwarzschild domain wall and in the 3+1 BTZ domain wall.
-Namely, overall the entropy increased and approached a constant, but there was also a short time in the beginning of the collapse when the entropy decreased by a small amount.
-Comparison with the results for the Schwarzschild and BTZ domain walls leads us to posit that the cause of the decrease in entropy was the cosmological constant and not the difference in topology.
+Results for the de Sitter Schwarzschild domain wall were very similar with a small exception.
+The temperature first increased for a short time, then decreased and approached a constant.
+It was found that this effect was suppressed for small values of the cosmological constant, so it appears that the difference in the time evolution was due to the cosmological constant.
+The scaling of the temperature with the mass of the domain wall also matched the Hawking temperature very well.
+The time evolution of the entropy exhibited an interesting feature in that it decreased for a short time.
+This decrease was a function of the chosen parameters, and it implies that in order to collapse spontaneously, the domain wall might have to be given an initial input of energy.

+The temperature and entropy of the (3+1) BTZ domain wall exhibited very interesting behavior, as they both increased initially, then decreased and approached a constant.
+As was mentioned earlier, the de Sitter Schwarzschild domain wall also exhibited a decrease in entropy.
+This implies that the decrease in entropy is related more to the cosmological constant than to the difference in topology.
+The other interesting implication here, though, is that the collapse of a (3+1) BTZ domain wall will cease as it approaches the horizon radius.
+Future work could further examine the expanding solutions.